Popping the filter bubble will improve the online brand experience

 Our client Denise Turner, Insight Director at Newsworks, said: “As we go into a general election we’ve found that almost half of news consumers would prefer not to have a news service filtered by an algorithm and most would prefer to discover new information and ideas.
 It also shows that while social media is an important part in people’s news diets, proven news brands are more likely to be people’s first choice for news information.”

-This article also featured in Research Live
+This article originally featured in Research Live

 Image source: Adobe